Anthem Sports & Entertainment

-Anthem Sports & Entertainment Inc. (formerly Anthem Media Group) is a Canadian multinational media company based in Toronto, Ontario and founded by Leonard Asper.
+Anthem Sports & Entertainment Inc. (formerly Anthem Media Group) is a Canadian multinational media and sports entertainment company based in Toronto, Ontario.

+Founded by former Canwest president Leonard Asper, the company was initially involved in Canadian specialty television as a stakeholder in Fight Network, as well as fantasy sports-related ventures.
+In 2016, the company acquired GameTV, and made an investment in the professional wrestling promotion TNA—which would expand to a majority stake in 2017.
+It would later acquire a stake in U.S. cable network AXS TV in 2019, women's mixed martial arts promotion Invicta Fighting Championships in 2021, and Canadian premium network group Hollywood Suite in 2024.

 Anthem is majority-controlled by Asper via his Sygnus Corporation.
 Fight Holdings, Inc. holds the remaining ownership stake, via the investors Mayhem Capital (59.01%), North American Bond Company (7.19%), Goldfarb Management Services (7.19%), and Slaight Communications (7.19%).

 History

 Founding

 Anthem Media Group was founded in December 2010 by former Canwest president Leonard Asper, through his acquisition of a majority stake in Fight Network.

 On January 10, 2013, Anthem purchased an equity stake in the U.S-based Pursuit Channel.
 In August 2013, the company would acquire My Combat Channel.

 In August 2013, Anthem acquired the fantasy sports websites RotoExperts and SportsGrid, as part of efforts to launch a dedicated fantasy sports-oriented channel.
 The following year, FNTSY Sports Network launched in March 2014.
 In January 2015, Anthem acquired the daily fantasy sports website LuDawgs.com, and relaunched the site as DailyRoto.

 Anthem Media Group was renamed to Anthem Sports & Entertainment in May 2015.
 In August 2016, Anthem announced its intent to acquire the Canadian specialty channel GameTV, pending CRTC approval.